dzackgarza/Notes/Obsidian/zettelkasten/Morse Theory.md

 Tags: #topology #morse_theory

+# Motivations

+- Can be used to prove the high dimensional case of the generalized [Generalized Poincaré conjecture](Generalized%20Poincaré%20conjecture)
+-
 # Dave's Videos

 - Historic note: Morse wanted to know not the diffeomorphism type of $M$, but rather the homotopy type.